NeuroTechX/ntx_slack_archive/introductions.md

  >Hello everyone!
 I am Vito, I have got a phd in mathematics and I currently work as data scientist in Paris.
 Moving to London next July.
 I am really interested in neurotech / health related data science roles for my professional future so I am here to get to know better the field and the community, and hopefully get involved in some hands-on projects.
 Really glad I found this channel :slightly_smiling_face:

+5/23/2017 4:01 PM

+ **davidevaleriani** :

+ >Hey vito, welcome!
+Make sure you join the <#C0UR1GH3M|_london> channel to participate in the activities of the London chapter of NTX.